Pila, Laguna: Demographics

+In the 2010 Philippine census, it has a population of 46,534 people with a total land area of 31.2 km2.
 In the 2020 census, the population of Pila, Laguna, was 54,613 people, with a density of sigfig 54,613/31.20.

 Economy

-Landmarks
+Tourism

 The National Historical Institute of the Philippines (now National Historical Commission of the Philippines) declared the town plaza and surrounding ancestral houses a National Historical Landmark on May 17, 2000, by NHI Resolution no. 2, series of 2002.
 It cited Pila as an early pre-Hispanic center of culture and trade in Laguna known as La Noble Villa de Pila and has been recognized as one of the country's more important archeological sites where clay potteries were discovered in excavations made in Pinagbayanan in 1967.
 The historic town of Pila is bounded by General Luna Street in the north, M. H. del Pilar Street in the east, Mabini Street in the south, and Bonifacio Street in the west, and including the Pila Elementary School, and the Juan Fuentes and Santiago Fernandez house.

-Two years later, on July 9, 2002, the Roman Catholic Diocese of San Pablo proclaimed the parish church of San Antonio de Padua de Pila as the Diocesan Shrine of St. Anthony.
+On July 9, 2002, the Roman Catholic Diocese of San Pablo proclaimed the parish church of San Antonio de Padua de Pila as the Diocesan Shrine of St. Anthony.
 According to Philippine historian, Dr. Luciano Santiago, it is the only town in the Philippines that is formally recognized as a historical site by both the church and the state.

 National Shrine of San Antonio de Padua

 Formerly San Antonio de Padua Parish Church, the original Pila church was built in Pagalangan in the 1578 with Rev. Juan de Florencia serving as its first priest.
 The whole structure, including the convent, was completed in 1618.
 The church was then transferred to its present location at the town square in 1800 due to frequent flooding in the original town center.
 Transfer and reconstruction of the church was finished along with the convent in 1849.
 Both however, were severely damaged by an earthquake in 1880.
 It was once more built in the early 19th century after the damage caused by the earthquake.
-The church was luckily spared from the ravages of WWII.
+The church was spared from the ravages of World War II.

-Pila Church is among the Newest churches in Laguna.
+Pila Church is among the newest churches in Laguna.
 This is evident in its strong stone structure.
 Its red bell tower is one of its distinguishable features.
 The church is dedicated to Saint Anthony of Padua and it was declared by the Pontificate of Pope John Paul II as the Diocesan Shrine of the said saint on July 9, 2002.
 Inside, wood is prominently seen as the material of choice for the chairs and altar.
 The altar is a massive structure that holds a relic of St. Anthony's garment.